 Certifications and Gluten-Free Claims

-If you can’t find “gluten-free anywhere on the label, it’s time to move on to the next step!
+If you can’t find a gluten-free claim or certification anywhere on the label, it’s time to move on to the next step!

 Is there an Allergen Statement?